-c.
+d.
 Investments

 Investments in equity securities with readily determinable fair values and all debt securities are stated at fair value.
-Fair value is determined based on quoted market prices and/or other inputs permitted by ASC Topic 820, as described in "Fair Value" below.
+Fair value is determined based on quoted market prices and/or other inputs, as described in "Fair Value" below.
 Unrealized gains or losses on investments resulting from market fluctuations are recorded in the Statement of Activities in the period that such fluctuations occur as well as the reversal of unrealized gains or losses at the time an investment is realized.
 Realized and unrealized gains or losses on investments are determined by comparison of specific costs of acquisition to proceeds at the time of disposal, or market values at the last day of the fiscal year, respectively, and include the effects of currency translation with respect to transactions and holdings of foreign securities.

-Notes to the Standalone Financial Statements December 31, 2016 and 2015 (in thousands)
+Notes to the Standalone Financial Statements December 31, 2017 and 2016 (in thousands)